flyck/mac-dev-playbook/README.md

      - Then, add brew to your path: `export PATH="/opt/homebrew/bin:$PATH"`and run `brew update`.
      - Finally comment then back in, and the ansible playbook should succeed
   6. Enable rectangle (the window manager) by starting it manually and giving the systems permissions.
+Configure it to start on login.
-  7. Enable stats by opening it once and giving it the appropriate permissions
+  7. Enable stats by opening it once and giving it the appropriate permissions.
+Configure it to start on login.
+  8. Restart Chrome and activate all automatically added plugins.
   7. Add the users home to the favorites:
      - Press shift-command-G to bring up "go to folder".
 Select `~`
      - Add it to favorites via control-command-T